pcafrica/advanced_programming_2024-2025/lectures/02/02-c++_intro.md

 # Heap vs. stack

 - Programs use memory to store data and variables.
-- Memory is divided into two main areas: the stack and the heap.

 ## Stack memory
 - **Stack**: A region of memory for function call frames.